AfrozPawaskar/Contact_Form_with_Validation/README.md

 # Contact Form with Validation

-A simple HTML contact form with client-side validation using JavaScript.
+A simple HTML CSS contact form with client-side validation using JavaScript.

 ## Usage